 These are some of his names.
 But he has so, so many more.

-Your smug look and attitude are very unhelpful.
 I already knew his Hebrew name – yet I have also personally experienced demons flee at the name of Jesus Christ.
 They don’t only recognize his Hebrew name as something to be feared.

 I’m not saying you have to use it.
 If you feel it is inappropriate, inadequate, or inaccurate, that’s your business and you are free to call him whatever you like.
 (In this case that would be Yashua… which most linguists and scholars believe is not even how it was spelled or pronounced.
 But again, it’s up to you.)